mitanshu-kelaiya-inventyv/Training_2024_2025/javascript/README.md

 # javascript

 ## Overview
-Tasks in this folder are related to Javascript.
+Tasks in this folder are related to JavaScript.

 ## Folder Structure

 This is the folder structure:

 ```
-javascript/                     # Folder containing Javascript tasks
+javascript/                     # Folder containing JavaScript tasks
 │
 ├── Task_1/                     # Task_1 folder
 │   ├── array.js                # JS file for Task 1